dumith-eranga/talks/tdd-why-bother/narration.md

 We have build the case for the need of TDD and why we should practice it.
 The way we built the case is though a series of logical reasoning and organizations love it when we think like that.

 Here comes the tricky part.
-Personally, that is a wrong reason to practice TDD.
+For me, that is a wrong reason to practice TDD.

 Am I nuts?
 Did I just threw away the case we built so far by making a bold and probably a stupid claim.
 Here me out.